 The Dominance and Monopolies Review: Finland

 The enforcement procedure in abuse of dominance cases is set out in the Competition Act.
 The concepts of dominance and abuse thereof are, with minor exceptions, similar to those found in the EU competition rules.
 When an abuse of dominance may affect trade between EU Member States, the Finnish authorities must also apply the provisions of Article 102 of the Treaty on the Functioning of the European Union (TFEU) and the interpretation thereof.
-The FCCA may issue legally non-binding guidelines that are consistent with the guidelines and Block Exemption Regulations of the European Commission.4 To date, no specific guidelines on abuses of dominance have been issued by the FCCA; however, the guidelines on the assessment of the amount of fine5 and guidelines on prioritisation6 are relevant to abuse of dominance cases.7 In addition, the FCCA's brochure on the inspection of business premises is relevant also to abuse of dominance cases.8
+The FCCA may issue legally non-binding guidelines that are consistent with the guidelines and Block Exemption Regulations of the European Commission.5 To date, no specific guidelines on abuses of dominance have been issued by the FCCA; however, the guidelines on the assessment of the amount of fine6 and guidelines on prioritisation7 are relevant to abuse of dominance cases.8 In addition, the FCCA's brochure on the inspection of business premises is relevant also to abuse of dominance cases.9

 Year in review

-The administrative courts did not adjudicate any cases related to abuse of dominance in 2019.
+The Supreme Administrative Court did not adjudicate any cases related to abuse of dominance in 2020.

 Market definition and market power